-3. Monitoring of Investee Companies
+4. Monitoring of Investee Companies

 - 3.1.
 IFLI shall monitor all investee companies. - 3.2.
-Manner of Monitoring: - a) The Committee shall be responsible for the supervision of the monitoring of the investee companies' business strategy, performance, risk, capital structure, leadership effectiveness, succession planning, remuneration, corporate governance performance and reporting, - b) IFLI may use publicly available information, sell side research and industry information and shall engage with the investee companies' investor analyst calls regularly, at such frequency as may be deemed appropriate by the Chief Investment Officer. - IFLI shall not encourage the investee companies to share any unpublished price sensitive information with IFLI which would make IFLI an 'insider', without a specific prior agreement with IFLI. - While dealing with the investee company, IFLI shall ensure compliance with the SEBI (Prohibition on Insider Trading) Regulations, 2015 as amended from time to time, - c) IFLI shall to the extent feasible attend general meetings and other meetings conducted by the management of the investee company to which it is invited. - d) An IFIC if required may appoint a nominee director on the Board of investee company. - 3.3.
+Manner of Monitoring: - a) The Committee shall be responsible for the supervision of the monitoring of the investee companies' business strategy, performance, risks (including Environmental, Social and Governance (ESG) risks), capital structure, leadership effectiveness, succession planning, remuneration, shareholder rights and their grievances, corporate governance performance and reporting, - b) IFLI may use publicly available information, sell side research and industry information and shall engage with the investee companies' investor analyst calls regularly, at such frequency as may be deemed appropriate by the Chief Investment Officer.

+IFLI shall not encourage the investee companies to share any unpublished price sensitive information with IFLI which would make IFLI an 'insider', without a specific prior agreement with IFLI.

+While dealing with the investee company, IFLI shall ensure compliance with the SEBI (Prohibition on Insider Trading) Regulations, 2015 as amended from time to time,

+- c) IFLI shall to the extent feasible attend general meetings and other meetings conducted by the management of the investee company to which it is invited. - d) IFIC, (?) if required may appoint a nominee director on the Board of investee company subject to compliance with Investment and other Regulations as may be applicable. - 3.3.
 Identify the responsibilities of the investee companies: